altwajre/hello-akka/resources/docs/03-actors/05-routing/README.md

 - They have different names, but talking to them will not end up at the right actor in most cases.
 - Therefore you cannot use it for workflows that require state to be kept within the routee.
 - You would in this case have to include the whole state in the messages.
-- See [SmallestMailboxPool](#smallestmailboxpool) for an alternative:
-    - You can have a vertically scaling service.
-    - That can interact in a stateful fashion with other services in the back-end.
-    - Before replying to the original client.
-    - Without placing a restriction on the message queue implementation.

 #### Warning
 - Do not use [Broadcast Messages](#broadcast-messages) when you use BalancingPool for routers.